 The coronavirus pandemic is especially dangerous for over-70s

-As the media becomes dominated by Coronavirus, and we’re told to isolate and avoid contact, it can be difficult not to become anxious.
-This is particularly true for those of us with friends or family in high risk groups, such as dementia.
+As the media has become dominated by coronavirus, and we have been told to isolate and avoid contact over the last 12 months, it has been difficult not to become anxious.
+This is particularly true for those of us with friends or family in high risk groups, such as those living with dementia.
 As dementia is largely a disease of later life, and high-risk people over 70 have been told to isolate at home, we ought to bear in mind the effects of the pandemic on those of us living with dementia and those of us providing care.

 Watching for symptoms of infection in people with dementia

-	When a person has dementia, it can be difficult to express verbally.
-An individual with full cognitive function might describe themselves as feeling unwell if they have infection.
+When a person has dementia, it can be difficult for them to express themselves verbally.
 Dementia can make it difficult for a person to articulate discomfort, or even to distinguish a change between feeling well and unwell.
-If we suspect that the person we’re caring for has contracted Coronavirus, we should look for the following symptoms provided as guidelines by the NHS:
+If you suspect that the person you’re caring for has contracted COVID-19, you should look for the following symptoms provided as guidelines by the NHS:

 - Dry cough

 - Shortness of breath

 - Loss of, or change in, sense of smell or taste

 If you spot more drastic changes in demeanour and behaviour in a person with dementia, it is important to advocate for them quickly.
 Explain to medical professionals what the person’s recent normal behaviour is, and how it has changed.
 This includes changes to mood, and cognitive functioning.
 It is useful have notes on history of medical conditions (frequent urinary tract infections, for example) and then describe any suspicious changes.